Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 Intrusive thoughts

-When you’re still figuring out what’s ok to eat in a new country that seems to like throwing animal products into EVERYTHING, it can feel like the world is against you.
-You may feel like there is nothing to eat and that can make you feel down.
+When figuring out what’s ok to eat, in a new country that seems to like throwing animal products into EVERYTHING, it can feel like the world is against you.
+You may feel like there is nothing to eat and that can make you feel pretty down.

 I won’t lie to you, in my moments of weakness, I have often thought, about how much easier my life would be here in Japan if I was vegetarian, walking past all the bakeries and dessert shops with the delicious smells makes me feel like I’m missing out – but NO!